YZArren/ETCI2021/README.md

-# ETCI2021
+# 🏆ETCI2021
-🏆✌✌😀😀💪💪🏆This is the method of the etci2021 champion team Arren.
+This is the method of the etci2021 champion team Arren.

 # Author's information
 Yong Zheng,Haoran Xu,Yujie Liu,Bingheng Li